bidulechou/ansible-role-test/README.md

 * a Linux shell, *Git Bash* is a good candidate but with a little restriction which needs a fix
 * a Docker Machine, for windows platforms, see: [Docker Toolbox Overview](https://docs.docker.com/toolbox/overview/)
 * a customized Ansible docker image which will run tests automatically at runtime
+* perhaps a Gradle docker image which will help automating customized docker image build and running tests on change (usefull if you do not have Gradle and Java installed on your workstation)

 ### Clone Rolespec and Ansible Role Test Git Repositories